johnwesterman/illumio_core/README.md

 NOTE: To make this permanent edit ~/.bash_profile and put the above commands there so they will be there every time you log in.

-In order to apply the new hostname, a system reboot is required, issue **one** of the following commands in order to reboot a CentOS 7 machine.
+If you have made a ton of software updates, especially a kernel update or to apply the new hostname and the like, a system reboot might be required, issue **one** of the following commands in order to reboot a Linux machine.

 ```
 init 6